Welcome to the Design & Technology

 The catering course in Year 9 introduces some of the core knowledge and skills pupils will be building on if they continue the course into Years 10 and 11.
 They will investigate elements such as the kitchen brigade, the hospitality and catering industry and the practices of the industry as well as being part of a large amount of practicals to build skills in areas such as pastries, pasta, cakes, bread and fish and meat preparation and cooking.

-Key Stage 4
+Key Stage 4 – DT & Catering

-AQA GCSE Design Technology
+Design and Technology

-Design and Technology = 50% NEA, 50% exam
+50% NEA, 50% exam

 The design and technology exam is worth the remaining 50% of the overall grade and will test pupils knowledge on the three following areas:

-• Core technical principles
+- Core technical principles

-• Specialist technical principles
+- Specialist technical principles

-• Designing and making principles
+- Designing and making principles

-Hospitality and Catering
+Hospitality & Catering

-In Catering the GCSE is made up of 40% Exam and 60% Coursework.
-The exam is taken in Year 10 electronically and students are assessed on different aspects of the hospitality and catering industry.
-The coursework section is titled Catering in Action and requires students to cook 4 dishes in a practical exam and produce a portfolio of evidence to support their practical work.
+The coursework section is titled Catering in Action and is the focus in Year 10; students are required to cook 2 dishes with appropriate side accompaniments in a practical exam and produce a portfolio of evidence to support their practical work.

 Why Choose Design & Technology?

 As a nation, we are in a time of change and uncertainty yet there are areas of our economy where we currently have severe shortfalls.
 There are simply not enough people leaving university in the engineering sectors for the amount of jobs.
-The UK has always lead in these sectors of industry and the Government’s Industrial Strategy sets out to fill the employment gap by promoting STEM subjects.
+The UK has always lead in these sectors of industry and the government’s Industrial Strategy sets out to fill the employment gap by promoting STEM subjects.
 This subject is a good foundation step to access design and engineering careers.
 You will have the opportunity to design both functional and aesthetically pleasing products, with creativity and originality, using a range of materials and techniques and seek to solve real life design problems.

 Future pathways include; A level Product Design at college or sixth form, creative apprenticeships in design and engineering, careers as a product designer, interior designer, model maker, textile/fashion designer, careers in construction and engineering, architecture, stage and set designer, graphic designer, computer games concept designer plus many more.